 Stephen’s pursuit of alternative solutions has been shown, among others, in his frequent use of mediation in environmental disputes, using equitable allocation under CERCLA to enforce wartime indemnity contracts to overcome federal contract immunity under the Antideficiency Act, planning for integration of institutional controls with permitting and planning informational systems to reduce requirements for engineered remedies, fashioning agreements for funding of neighborhood relocation to obtain community support for an in-place remedy, use of historical resources including federal archives to increase contribution from other parties, and marshaling scientific evidence to win summary judgment.

 He is active in many civic and professional organizations, including the Danville-Sycamore Valley Rotary, for which he was the 2015-2016 President.
-He serves as an early neutral evaluator for the United States District Court and is a member of the American Bar Association Labor and Employment Law and Natural Resources, Energy and Environmental Law sections.
+He serves as an early neutral evaluator and mediator for the United States District Court and is a member of the American Bar Association Labor and Employment Law and Natural Resources, Energy and Environmental Law sections.
 He is also a member of the Alameda County Bar Association’s Environmental, Land Use and Sustainability Section.

 Stephen served in the United States Naval Reserve as an engineering officer on active duty from 1969 through 1972.